 - include information on your condition or a diagnosis

-- be recorded in the Bond Health Partitioner’s Report, in a letter, or outlined in a report
+- be recorded in a Health Practitioner's Report, in a letter, or outlined in a report

 - include a health provider number and/or stamp